orbitaloop/WebSqlSync/README.md

         result: 'OK',//or 'ERROR'
         message: 'Data updated sucessfuly in the server ' + self.serverUrl,//or a useful error message
         syncDate: '1327075596522',//The server return the current date that will be used for the next sync (the server handle the sync date to avoid pb with wrong date on the client)
-        data: {//data that has been changed since the last sync
+        data: {/*data that has been changed since the last sync.
+If there is no changes in the server, data will be empty */
             card_stat: [{
                 card_id: '123456789',//New Data on the server that is not on the client
                 due: 1326592755.5729024,